Process of rendering glyphs

 Future trends

-- GPU‑driven text rendering: Leveraging compute shaders for massive parallel rasterization.
+- GPU‑driven text rendering: Leveraging compute shaders for parallel rasterization and distance‑field generation, enabling ultra‑high‑density displays.

-- AI‑assisted font hinting: Using machine learning to improve hinting for low‑resolution displays.
+- AI‑assisted font hinting: Neural networks trained on high‑resolution reference renders to predict optimal hinting parameters for low‑resolution targets.

-- Web‑first typography: Greater reliance on variable fonts and CSS 4 features for responsive design.
+- Web‑first typography: Greater reliance on variable fonts,

 Conclusion